Terms & Policies

 Billing Event

-A Billing Event is created when an instruction is given by a Permitted User (your providers) to complete a service for a patient in the Plait App (for example, a consultation or repeat prescription).
+A Billing Event is created when an instruction is given by a Permitted User (your providers) to complete a service for a patient in the Plait App (for example, a consultation or a prescription).

 A Billing Event creates a charge to the patient based on the fees you set for your services.